RhinoSecurityLabs/cloudgoat/scenarios/iam_privesc_by_key_rotation/cheat_sheet.md

 ```

 With the permissions we can tag and change access keys for users with the tag `developer=true`.
-- Looking at the IAM users there is a developer and a admin user.
+- Looking at the IAM users there is a developer and an admin user.
 - The admin user has permissions to assume a role `cg_secretsmanager_iam_privesc_by_key_rotation_<cloudgoat_id>` which allows it to retrieve the secret flag.

 ```bash